Fire-Rated Walls: Essential Guide to Fire Safety

 Have you ever wondered how modern buildings are designed to withstand the devastating effects of fire?
 While smoke alarms and sprinkler systems are critical, much of the fire protection starts behind the scenes—with fire-rated walls.

-So whether you’re an architect, contractor, or a curious homeowner, let’s decode the language of fire safety together.
+Whether you’re an architect, contractor, or a curious homeowner, let’s decode the language of fire safety together.

 What Are Fire-Rated Assemblies?